opatiny/octanis-internship-workbook/docs/programming/environmentSetup.md

 - to be able to compile and flash, you absolutely need two commands: **make** and **make flash**, to get them, go on on [this page](https://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/make/) and download the files.
 Unzip.
 Place them in C:\VSARM\mingw\mingw32\bin.
 The commands should now be available from Command Prompt (name of the mingw app, kind of terminal)

 From there, you should be globally done with the environment.
 To start a new firmware project, follow the [CubeMX procedure](./cubeMX.md).

+## The physical debugger

+Tag connect are used on all our boards, however, the STLINK usb key is supposed to be wired to boards with jump wires.
+Therefore, the connector on the bought tag connect must be cut off to be soldered to the stlink.

+This is the pinout of the tag connect when looked at the pins.
+The colors of the corresponding cables are indicated.